 If you’re like me, maybe you’ve wondered what would happen if your motorcycle engine seized while you were riding it.
 If you’re taking good care of your motorcycle, you won’t have to worry about it.
 It’s also a good rule of thumb to not ride your motorcycle if it seems to be acting up.

 Engine seizure while riding can be extremely dangerous.
 It might even lock up so hard that it could try to buck you off the front of the motorcycle.
-If you’re riding at 60 mph and your engine and back tire immediately lock up, your bike will want to slow down but inertia will want to make your body keep moving forward at 60 mph, this is a bad combo.
+If you’re riding at 60 mph and your engine and back tire immediately lock up, your bike will want to slow down but inertia will want to make your body keep moving forward at 60 mph.

 If your engine starts knocking or screeching, immediately pull over.
 You’ll either need to limp it home (like 15 mph) and hope that it doesn’t seize or get it towed.
 Click here to see my list of creative ways to tow a motorcycle.